Goda’s Slave – Chapter 26: I Am You

 Taga Murau.

 “Priestess Rem Murau’s…sister?”
 Kanna blurted out.
-“Her twin sister?
+“Her twin sister?”

-It sounded like a sob, Kanna thought.
+Still, it sounded like a sob, Kanna thought.
 It sounded like a sob that had been cut short—but it couldn’t have been, because it had come from the mouth of Goda Brahm.

-“Goda!”
-Kanna shouted through the loud bursts of wind that had swooped down between them.
-“Goda, wait!”
-The woman had turned her back, but Kanna reached out to her, grabbed two fistfuls of her robes and pulled back on the cloth with all her strength.
-“What you said can’t be right!
-It doesn’t make any sense!”
-She had managed to make Goda slow down, and so she started craning her head to catch those eyes that—for once—had some emotion in them that was too powerful to fully suppress.
-“You accidentally killed Rem’s sister?
-How?
-Was it with Flower?
-Did you make Flower brew and she drank it and she died and they blamed it on you?”
+The woman had turned her back, but Kanna reached out to her, grabbing two fistfuls of her robes and pulling back on the cloth with all her strength.
+She had managed to make Goda slow down, and so she started craning her head to catch those eyes that, for once, had some overwhelming emotion in them that was too powerful to suppress.

 “No.” Goda kept walking.
 Kanna stumbled and had to readjust her footing to not start dragging behind.

-“Then what?
-She attacked you and you fought back in self-defense, and because you’re so big you didn’t know your own strength, and you hit her too hard and you—”
+“Then she provoked you?”
+Kanna asked.
+“She attacked you and you defended yourself, but because you’re so big you didn’t know your own strength, and you hit her too hard and you—”

 “No.”